World Forum for Harmonization of Vehicle Regulations: Type approval, e-Mark, E-Mark

 Although all countries' type approvals are legally equivalent, there are real and perceived differences in the rigour with which the regulations and protocols are applied by different national type approval authorities.
 Some countries have their own national standards for granting type approvals, which may be more stringent than called for by the UN regulations themselves.
 Within the auto parts industry, a German (E1) type approval, for example, is regarded as a measure of insurance against suspicion of poor quality or an undeserved type approval.

 UN Regulations

-As of 2015, there are 135 UN Regulations appended to the 1958 Agreement; most regulations cover a single vehicle component or technology.
-A partial list of current regulations applying to passenger cars follows (different regulations may apply to heavy vehicles, motorcycles, etc.)
+As of 2026, there are over 170 UN Regulations appended to the 1958 Agreement; most regulations cover a single vehicle component or technology.
+A list of current regulations applying to passenger cars follows, with regulations specific to heavy vehicles, motorcycles, tractors, etc. grouped separately.

-Recently, a new regulation, regulation 0 was introduced.
-Regulation 0, is the "International Whole Vehicle Type Approval (IWVTA)" while allow to define international compliance to a set of regulations.
+The European Union also applies other UNECE regulations for cars produced in unlimited series, and also applies its own (non-UNECE) regulations such as European Community regulations.
+Regulation 0 "International Whole Vehicle Type Approval (IWVTA)" was recently introduced to define international compliance to a set of regulations.